rust-lang/nomicon/src/atomics/seqcst.md

 with any other ordering.

 To understand `SeqCst`, we first have to understand the problem it exists to solve.
-The first complexity is that this problem can only be observed in the presence of at least four different threads _and_ two separate atomic variables;
-anything less and it’s not possible to notice a difference.
-The common example used to show where weaker orderings produce counterintuitive results is this:
+A simple example used to show where weaker orderings produce counterintuitive results is this:

 ```rust
 # use std::sync::atomic::{self, AtomicBool};